Body Found In Little Calumet River Identified As Missing 12-Year-Old Kyrin Carter

-CHICAGO (CBS)– The body found in the Little Calumet River has been identified as 12-year-old Kyrin Carter, who went missing last week in Hammond, Indiana, the Lake County Coroner’s Officer confirmed.
+CHICAGO (CBS)– A body found in the Little Calumet River on Monday evening has been identified as 12-year-old Kyrin Carter, who went missing last week in Hammond, Indiana, the Lake County Coroner’s Officer confirmed.

-A dive team removed the body from the Little Calumet River just 300 feet west of where 12-year-old Kyrin Carer, was last seen at a Best Western Hotel in Hammond, Indiana.READ MORE: Man Shot During Carjacking On Southwest Side After Changing Tire For Mom, Kids
+A dive team removed the body from the Little Calumet River just 300 feet west of where 12-year-old Kyrin Carer, was last seen at a Best Western Hotel in Hammond.READ MORE: City Council Committee Backs Zoning Change For Thompson Center To Assist State's Efforts To Sell Building

-READ MORE: Pet Sitter Lost Client's Dog After Taking Pet Out Of Town

 “I came out here everyday to find him.
 But I didn’t think I’d actually find him.”